siler23/MultiArchDockerKubernetes/docs/0-ProxyPSA.md

 If using a proxy, declare your environment variables to reference in commands.
 Here is an example with a proxy of http://myproxy:8080 and no proxy of localhost and 127.0.0.1.

+#### PSA: Proxy must have either http:// or https:// at the beginning to be used.
+Otherwise it will be ignored.

 ###### MAC/Linux

  `http_proxy=http://myproxy:8080`